 The volunteer groups continue to make improvements each year with QA/QC procedures.
 Overall, volunteers are completing the field sheets much better and calibrating meters correctly.
 Field meter duplicate sampling is almost always within acceptable precision range.
 Problems seem to occur primarily with new monitors.
 They are sometimes not as attentive to calibrating meters correctly and recording calibration values.
-VRMP staff now try to perform QA/QC checks during the summer with new monitors.
+VRMP staff now tries to perform QA/QC checks during the summer with new monitors.
 QA/QC issues the monitors need to pay attention to are:

-- make sure that all pertinent sections of the field sheet are filled in completely including QA/QC calibration section - meters should be turned on for a minimum of 15-20 minutes prior to calibration - duplicate sampling should be done for 10% of all sampling effort - zero dissolved oxygen tests should be done once in mid-season and end of season
+- Make sure that all pertinent sections of the field sheet are filled in completely, including the QA/QC calibration section. - Meters should be turned on for a minimum of 15-20 minutes prior to calibration - Duplicate sampling should be done for 10% of all sampling effort. - Zero dissolved oxygen tests should be done once in mid-season and end of season.

-The following explains the steps taken to review the data and how problem data was handled:
+The following explains the steps taken to review the data and how problem data are handled:

-- VRMP water quality data are entered onto standard field forms.
+- 1) VRMP water quality data are entered onto standard field forms.
 These VRMP datasheets include space for data elements that are entered into the VRMP database.
 This includes information on how samples were collected, sample location, equipment used, and other important notes or observations.
 The field form also includes a "QA/QC Check" section and chain of custody for the field form and lab samples. - 2) Data are entered by the group's data manager into a standardized spreadsheet template called a "pre-EDD" (Pre-electronic Data Deliverable). - 3) The electronic data and hard copies of the datasheets are sent to the VRMP. - 4) VRMP staff compares the group's datasheets and electronic files to ensure the records match.
 A review of field duplicate data and laboratory quality assurance information is also conducted as noted below in the tracking step. - 5) When reviewing the data, VRMP staff identifies any problems and may enter specific comments in the VALIDATION_Comments field of the Pre-EDD. - 6) VRMP staff review lab reports provided by labs that analyze samples.
 Review includes reviewing procedures such as whether holding times were met, field and lab duplicates and lab blanks-spikes.
 Data may be rejected by VRMP staff or may include a qualifier (such as holding time exceeded).

-- 7) An entry for each sample date is entered in a "tracking" spreadsheet.
+- 7) Lab QA/QC data is entered in a "tracking" spreadsheet.
 The purpose of the tracking spreadsheet is to identify QA/QC issues, track duplicates, and allow further review of the data (i.e. compare to Data Quality Objectives) if warranted. - 8) Some data may be excluded from the database.
-Reasons for possible exclusion are below. - Data values are outside the measurement range (detection limit)3 - Calibration value for the dissolved oxygen meter was not recorded and/or there was no indication on the datasheet that it was calibrated - Calibration value for dissolved oxygen meter is outside the accepted calibration range [<97% or >103%] - There was a Pre-EDD, but no hardcopy of the datasheet - Samples for laboratory analyses did not adhere to handling requirements (e.g. did not use sterilized containers, did not get to lab on time, samples not kept cold) - 9) Data are uploaded into the DEP's EGAD database. - 10) Comments/problems with the data are listed in the "Comments" column of the water quality data tables located in Appendix A-2 of each individual report.
+Reasons for possible exclusion are below. - Data values are outside the measurement range (detection limit)3 - Calibration value for the dissolved oxygen meter was not recorded and/or there was no indication on the datasheet that it was calibrated - Calibration value for dissolved oxygen meter is outside the accepted calibration range [<97% or >103%] - There was a Pre-EDD, but no hardcopy of the datasheet - Samples for laboratory analyses did not adhere to handling requirements (e.g. did not use sterilized containers, did not get to lab on time, samples not kept cold) - 9) Data are uploaded into the DEP's EGAD database.